-The simplified infiltration test is being performed by a home owner installing a rain garden on their property.
+The simplified infiltration test is being performed by a home owner installing a pervious pavement patio on their property.
 The home owner is performing this test during the wet season for most accurate results.
 They dig a hole that is 2 feet deep and 2 feet in diameter.
-They first observe the soils and determine that the soils are silty and likely moderately draining.
+They first observe the soils and determine that the soils are sand mixed with silt and likely moderately draining.
+They could use the soil texture to determine the infiltration rate, but decide to do a test to compare the results.
 Next they note that no groundwater was encountered.
-After this, they fill the hole with 10 inches of water and observe that it takes 12 hours to drain all but 2 inches of water completely from the hole.
-They then calculate the infiltration rate (I) as:
+After this, they fill the hole with 10 inches of water and observe that it takes 4 hours to drain all the water completely from the hole.
+They then calculate the measured, short term infiltration rate as: